Skip to main content

 Dir.
 Jim Donovan

-Via radio, Cassie strikes up a friendship with another young woman in a lookout cabin across the valley.
-As we're such vigilant viewers, we remember that the woman's name - Polly - was carved into the wall of the food locker and is glimpsed scrawled inside the books Cassie reads.
+Via radio, Cassie strikes up a conversation, and eventually a friendship with another young woman in a lookout cabin across the valley.
+As we're such vigilant viewers, we remember that the woman's name - Polly - was carved into the wall of the food locker, and is glimpsed scrawled inside the books Cassie reads which were already in the cabin.
 The way in which Polly's ambiguous nature is suggested is still quite subtle though.
 A lonely ghost who simply wants a companion – but doesn’t take rejection well – she has an interesting back-story and a penchant for ripping the last pages out of books (she’s a ghost therefore her story has no ending and she’s doomed to go on and on without ever finding peace or resolution) when she finally reveals herself, it’s also obvious she’s a fan of J-Horror.

 If you happen to catch it on TV late at night like I did, it’s worth checking out.